 Best Acoustic Guitars for Kids

 This acoustic guitar is ideal for beginners.
 Its 3/4 size and narrow neck makes it ideal for children with small hands.
 Fortunately, it’s also blessed with a prominent acoustic tone, and it’s the kind of guitar whose sound only gets richer with age.
 It has a dreadnought body with a spruce top and a rosewood fingerboard.
 This kids’ acoustic guitar is made of laminated wood rather than solid wood.
 For this budget you can’t expect to buy a solid wood acoustic guitar.
 Fortunately, the laminated wood makes this acoustic guitar very light and easy to carry around.
 If you’re looking for a cheap child’s guitar, the JR1 should be at the top of your list.
+Your kid won’t will love it!

 This ½ size handcrafted guitar is ideal for younger players between the ages of 5 and 9.
 Its light gauge nylon strings are perfect for effortless fretting so as not to discourage the player.
 According to reviews, the intonation is spot-on, and its standard action is decent ( a definite pro!).
 This guitar solidifies Hohner’s reputation as a brand that supports emerging musicians.